everleandro/e-vue/README.md

 ### Colors

-each of the colors defined in this file can be passed as prop="color" of the components declared in the librarythey also generate helper classes.
+each of the colors defined in this file can be passed as prop="color" of the components declared in the library they also generate helper classes.

 ##### Variables